jbrown42/baked_rice/finalSubmission/README.txt

 5. The map uses 'A' to denote the airport and a number from 0-number of Drones to denote the drones.
 6. If a collision occurs, the map will print out '<droneID> avoided vertical/horizontal collision' depending on the type.
 7. The frame before this statement will the frame before the collision and the one after will be where the collision was avoided.
+*Note on collision: Since drones move two places when moving horizontally, a drone could move one space and be fine but collide with a drone on it's second move.
+Also, since the map doesn't print until all drones have moved, this type of collision may appear as though a drone moved diagonally, when it reality it moved horizontally one space and then vertically to avoid a collision.
+Therefore, you can see my drones still only move horizontally and vertically.

 ***************************************
 Capturing the Project Output